 Every day, we share interesting history content across a variety of social media sites.

 - Pinterest: "Pinteresting" photos and links on boards such as Think Pink and Today in History.

 - Blog: Engaging posts from staff and guest authors focusing on behind-the-scenes research and object stories.
-Popular themes include You asked, We answered and Civil War 150.
-Subscribe by email if you don't want to miss a post.
+Popular themes include food history, pop culture, and World War I. Subscribe by email if you don't want to miss a post.

 - Flickr: Eye candy from our in-house photographers, including the arrival of Mr. Peanut to historic hangover cures.

-- E-newsletter: Stay informed about museum activities, events, exhibitions, and more--both online and in the building.
+- E-newsletter: Stay informed about museum activities, events, exhibitions, and more—both online and in the building.
 We also have newsletters for food history and jazz fans.